IVF Treatment with donor eggs and embryos

 Why choose CARE

-- Consistently high results
+- Consistently high results at all CARE clinics

 - Wide choice of donors immediately available

 - The individualised patient care you receive at CARE ensures that you have all the support you need when going through a treatment cycle

 - Our Donation programme offers options - Exclusive Donor (all eggs from an altruistic donor) or Shared Altruistic Donor (share eggs with 1 other recipient)

 - The whole donor egg treatment cycle will be in the UK removing the uncertainty of treatment abroad

 - The HFEA list the following issues and risks involved in having treatment abroad:

 - Standards and safety